fcassirer/xfinity-usage-docker/README.md

 2. Clone repo to 'any local folder'

-3. Alter config.ini as desired
+3. copy config.ini.example to config.ini and change as needed
 Example:
 ```
 [XFINITY]